Best Canon wide-angle lenses

 Manual focus wide-angle alternatives for Canon DSLRs

-I will mention here four models that stand out from the crowd.
-Zeiss offers three very beautiful references of wide angle with a constant wide aperture, the 15mm f/2.8, the 18mm f/2.8 and the 21mm f/2.8.
-All three optics are extremely well known and everyone agrees that they can’t be bad choices.
-The optics are superbly constructed, of superior quality and have excellent sharpness.
-The only thing you need to know is that they are non-autofocus lenses and you will have to deal with manual focusing, which between us, for landscape or architecture photography (surely the main idea to buy such a lens) won’t cause any trouble.
+I’ll mention four models here that stand out from the crowd.
+Zeiss offers three excellent wide-angle references with a constant wide aperture, the 15mm f/2.8, the 18mm f/2.8 and the 21mm f/2.8.
+All three lenses are extremely well known and everyone agrees that they are safe choices.
+The optics are superbly constructed, high-quality, and very sharp.
+The only thing you need to know is that they are non-autofocus lenses and you will have to deal with manual focusing, which, between us, for landscape or architecture photography (probably the main reason to buy such a lens) won’t cause any trouble.

 Choosing your wide-angle lens - Reminders

-I won’t repeat all the extra information given in the article on how to choose your wide-angle lens, but I invite you to read it if you need to know all the details before making your choice.
+I won’t repeat all the additional information given in the article on how to choose your wide-angle lens, but I encourage you to read it if you need to know all the details before making your choice.
 However, here are the main points summarized below.
-All you have to do is click on the scrollbar to make all these elements appear in detail (I deliberately hid it because these elements are already found in other articles, but it seemed essential to me to remind them here).
+You just need to click on the scroll bar to display all these elements in detail (I deliberately hid it because these elements are already found in other articles, but it felt important to me to remind them here).

 The sensor is the first thing to consider.
-Depending on the brand, for instance at Canon, not all lenses (wide-angle and others) will fit on all sensor sizes and will therefore not be compatible.
-For example, a Canon 10-22mm f/3.5-4.5 wide-angle lens is a lens dedicated to an APS-C sensor.
-Therefore, it cannot be attached on a full frame camera (24×36).
-Be careful when choosing as to be sure that the lens will be compatible with your sensor.
-It’s not necessarily the same with Nikon DSLR as the camera will automatically crop the image…
+Depending on the brand, including Canon, not all lenses (wide-angle or otherwise) fit all sensor sizes, and some will therefore not be compatible.
+For example, a Canon 10-22mm f/3.5-4.5 wide-angle lens is a lens designed for an APS-C sensor.
+Therefore, it cannot be attached on a full-frame camera (24×36).
+Be careful when choosing, and make sure that the lens will be compatible with your sensor.
+It is not necessarily the same with Nikon DSLRs, as the camera may automatically crop the image…

-- Canon EF lenses are dedicated for Full Frame cameras
+- Canon EF lenses are designed for full-frame cameras

-- Canon EF-S lenses are built for APS-C cameras
+- Canon EF-S lenses are designed for APS-C cameras

 Lens mount